Faezehabibi/SINDy/museum/sindy.md

 <td width="70%" valign="top">

 ## Phase 1: Collecting Dataset
-This phase involves gathering the raw data points representing the system's states across time, capturing the x, y, and z coordinates of the trajectory.
+This phase involves gathering the raw data points representing the system's states across time; In this example, capturing the x, y, and z coordinates of the system's states in this.

 </td>
 <td width="20%" align="center">